 This is one of the places where common names get a little tricky.
 Rubus pubescens is just one of literally hundreds of Rubus species with edible fruit, the most notable are blackberries and raspberries.

-Watching them ripen on the forest floor, I always assumed that they were just under-ripe fruits of the northern dewberry (Rubus flagellaris) because I never looked that closely at what seemed to be just an under ripe fruit.
+Watching them ripen on the forest floor, I always assumed that they were just under-ripe fruits of the northern dewberry (Rubus flagellaris) because I never looked that closely at what seemed to be just an under-ripe fruit.
 Those black dewberries aren’t super tasty, and they’re somewhat dry so I didn’t pay them much attention.

 I was flipping through one of my favorite foraging books, Incredible Wild Edibles by Sam Thayer, and I came across a picture of what he calls plumboy berries.
 They go by a lot of names…plumboy, red blackberry, dwarf red blackberry, dwarf red raspberry or the most confusing…dewberry.
-Dewberry seems to be the catch-all name for all low growing raspberry like or blackberry like fruits.
+Dewberry seems to be the catch-all name for all low-growing raspberry-like or blackberry-like fruits.

-There are two nearly identical varieties, the one we have here in the Northern United States (Rubus pubescens) and another more northern species which grows in Canada into the Arctic which he calls Nagoonberry or arctic raspberry (Rubus acaulis or R. Arcticus).
+There are two nearly identical varieties, the one we have here in the Northern United States (Rubus pubescens) and another more northern species which grows in Canada into the Arctic, which he calls Nagoonberry or arctic raspberry (Rubus acaulis or R. Arcticus).

 He describes them both as follows: